 - bioCorneum® cream.
-This product hydrates the scarred area and creates an environment that allows the scar to mature through normal collagen synthesis cycles, and improves the appearance of the scar.
+This product hydrates the scarred area, creates an environment that allows the scar to mature through normal collagen synthesis cycles and improves the appearance of the scar.
 We offer the bioCorneum® product at our practice.

 - Anti-bacterial cream.
 These creams help prevent infection that could irritate your scar or cause it to grow in size.
 Every scar heals in its own unique way, so follow our post-procedure instructions closely.
 Not all patients need anti-bacterial cream.

 - Softening cream.
 Once your wounds have fully healed, softening creams keep your skin pliable and hydrated.
 These creams help you feel better while you recover and may prevent scars from becoming obvious.

 Modern silicone scar treatments provide powerful healing benefits that help your body form softer, flatter scars.
 Available as strips and in liquid form, silicone treatments are breathable barriers that fight bacteria, itching, irritation, and sweat accumulation.
 Silicone products make the healing process more comfortable and productive.
 We often recommend patients use silicone treatments beginning two to three weeks after their procedure.